deboisemeane/4YP/README.txt

 BUILD STATUS 17/11/2023
 The project currently allows for training and testing of multi-layer perceptron models on hand-crafted frequency features from the ISRUC and SHHS-1 datasets.
+Future additions:
+    - CNNs to learn features from time-series EEG data.
+    - Data obtained from wearables to make predictions.